farmOS/farmOS/docs/development/docker.md

 Follow the instructions to continue with the installation and you should be left with a fully-functioning farmOS instance running in a Docker container!

+### Development workflow

+#### Persistent volumes

+The `docker-compose.development.yml` file defines two Docker volumes that will be mounted into the containers from your host directory:

+* `./www` - `/var/html/www` from the farmOS application container, which includes the entire farmOS codebase, `settings.php` file (for connecting to the database), and any files that are uploaded/created in farmOS.
+* `./db` - `/var/lib/mysql` from the MariaDB database container, which contains the farmOS database.

+Both will be made available within the `farmOS` directory you created initially.

+This is where you will be able to access the code for development purposes.
+It is also how your database and files are persisted when the containers are destroyed and rebuilt.

+#### File ownership

+On a Linux host, all the files in `www` will have an owner and group of `www-data`.
+For development purposes, it is recommended that you change the owner of everything in the `www` container to your local user.
+This can be done with the following command:

+    sudo chown -R ${USER} www

+This changes the owner of *everything* in /var/www/html to the currently logged in user on the host.
+But it leaves the group alone (`www-data`).
+Just make sure to do this _after_ installation has completed.

 ### Updating farmOS